-Our stock of Welsh tapestry blankets is low due to weaving delays caused by COVID-19 and due to unprecedented customer demand.
+Our stock of Welsh tapestry blankets is low due to unprecedented customer demand.
 Please use the "Email me when back in stock" button on each product to be notified as soon as stock is available.
-We apologise for this situation.

 Our Welsh tapestry Collection is named ‘Hiraeth’ and nothing says Hiraeth more than an iconic Welsh tapestry blanket (also known as Welsh rugs) , baby blanket, throw, or cushion.
 Hiraeth is a Welsh concept of longing for home, which can be loosely translated as 'nostalgia', or, more commonly, 'homesickness'.
 Many claim 'hiraeth' is a word which cannot be translated, meaning more than solely "missing something" or "missing home."